Quixotix01/QuixotixDatalab/README.md

 # QuixotixDatalab
-This repository contains projects related to Data science
+This repository contains projects related to Data analysis